open-mmlab/mmpretrain/projects/fgia_accv2022_1st/README.md

 #### Used but no improvements

-1. Retrieval Paradigm
+1. Using retrieval paradigm to solve this classification task;
-2. EfficientNetv2
+2. Using EfficientNetv2 backbone.

 #### Not used but worth to do

 1. Try [DiVE](https://arxiv.org/abs/2103.15042) algorithm to improve performance in long tail dataset;
-2. Use SimMIM to pre-train Swin-v2 on the competition dataset
+2. Use SimMIM to pre-train Swin-v2 on the competition dataset;
-3. refine the re-distribute-label tool
+3. refine the re-distribute-label tool.